Mihir-Kumar13/Terraform-Eks/README.md

 # Terraform-Eks
-Created an EKS cluster with Terraform
+Created an EKS cluster with Terraform Along With VPC